openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * an `iss` Claim identifying the claims source,
 * a `sub` Claim identifying the End-User in the context of the claim source,
-* a `verified_claims` element containing one or more verified_claims objects.
+* a `verified_claims` element containing one or more `verified_claims` objects.

 The `verified_claims` element in a response MUST have one of the following forms:

 * a JSON string referring to a certain claim source (as defined in [@!OpenID])
 * a JSON array of strings referring to the different claim sources
 * a JSON object composed of sub elements formated with the syntax as defined for requesting `verified_claims` where the name of the object is the name of the respective claim source.
-Every object contains additional information about the `verified_claims` object provided by the respective claims source, i.e., the end-user Claims and verification data provided by the respective claims source.
+Every object contains additional information about the `verified_claims` object provided by the respective claims source, i.e., the End-User Claims and verification data provided by the respective claims source.
 This allows the RP to look ahead before it actually requests distributed Claims in order to prevent extra time, cost, data collisions, etc. caused by these requests.

-NOTE: The two later forms extend the syntax as defined in Section 5.6.2 of the OpenID Connect specification [@!OpenID]) in order to accommodate the specific use cases for `verfied_claims`.
+Note: The two later forms extend the syntax as defined in Section 5.6.2 of the OpenID Connect specification [@!OpenID]) in order to accommodate the specific use cases for `verfied_claims`.

 The following are examples of assertions including Verified Claims as aggregated Claims